 Marfa may have only about 2,000 residents, but they have an amazing radio station.
 We spent much of our evening sitting in the very comfy couch area getting an education, on Island Exotica Jazz!
 We are now fans of Arthur Lyman and his great '60's music, which includes some crazy jungle sounds!

 Arhtur Lyman: http://www.youtube.com/watch?v=RbCp087ktaI

 In the morning we rose early and tiptoed past campers, without using a noisy wagon.
 We headed east from Marfa, nearing the end of our 4-week journey.

-It could have been the chilly weather or it could have been an unlucky mix of guests.
+It just wasn't happening at Cosmico.
+It could have been the chilly weather, or it could have been an unlucky mix of guests.
 Or... it could have been me, or us!
 Oh dear!
 I hope not.

 Bisbee, Arizona in May 2014

 We stayed here on the third to last night of our TX-CA-TX road trip.

 Out of our 15 different accommodations, I think I may have the fondest memories from our night at the Shady Dell!